 All Fiducia paintings are the same in the way explained here: "Look closely at the image.
 The Child Jesus is looking directly at us and pointing to His Mother.
 "Trust her," he says.
 "Trust her with your past, your present, and your future.
 When presenting oneself before the painting the ejaculatory prayer should be the invocation "Mater mea, Fiducia mea! — My Mother, my Confidence!" because it was ever on Jesus' lips, even at the hour of his death.

-The title Rosa Sine Spinis (Rose Without Thorns).
+Rosa Sine Spinis (Rose Without Thorns).
 In an allegory about the rose, St. Ambrose explains that the rose grew in Paradise without thorns.
 Only after the fall of man did the rose take on its thorns to remind man of the sins he had committed and his fall from grace; whereas its fragrance and beauty continued to remind him of the splendor of Paradise.
 The Virgin Mary, he further describes, is called a 'rose without thorns' because she was exempt from Original Sin.

 Click on the 1st picture below to read that version.
 The 2nd picture is a later version of the hymn or prayer in Latin & English.
 3rd is the Mother of Confidence prayer and a brief explanation.